You are viewing this course for September start 2022

-Part 1 will concentrate on introducing you to nursing as a career in professional practice.
+In your first year, you will concentrate on introducing you to nursing as a career in professional practice.
 Cross-field modules, where both adult and mental health field nursing students are taught together, will focus on providing holistic, person-centred care and will develop your understanding of human development, factors influencing health and well-being, service delivery, professional nursing practice, human anatomy, physiology and integrated pharmacology will also be included.
 The theory modules will also prepare you for your three clinical practice placements, providing you with the opportunity to learn essential care skills and complete the All-Wales mandatory training passports in our state of the art, multi-professional Clinical Skills Unit.

-Part 2 will focus on enhancing your professional practice.
+In your second year, you will focus on enhancing your professional practice.
 Field specific modules will develop your understanding of knowledge underpinning your chosen field of practice (adult or mental health), exploring common and complex conditions, underlying pathophysiology, disease process and symptom management.
 You will also develop a more advanced understanding of human anatomy, physiology, and pharmacology and how this knowledge informs professional nursing practice and holistic person-centred care, specific to your chosen field of practice.
 You will also have another three practice-based placements during the course of the year.

-Part 3 will see both cross-field and field specific modules being taught, where the focus will be on developing your compassionate leadership skills which will be required for professional practice.
+In your third and final year, you will see both cross-field and field specific modules being taught, where the focus will be on developing your compassionate leadership skills which will be required for professional practice.
 The module will introduce fundamental principles underpinning creativity, innovation and change in practice, as well as revisiting key concepts which supports nursing and medicine management.
 You will be guided to examine your learning journey so far and critically explore your readiness to become an autonomous registered professional with the confidence to deliver safe and effective, holistic person-centred nursing care.
 In addition, you will also have another three practice-based placements throughout the year.

 How will I be taught?